 - A chlorine residual is maintained in the reticulation to provide protection in the case of bacterial contamination after treatment.
-The FAC levels in the water are tested by ADC staff weekly at the treatment plant post-treatment. - The treated water from the pump station can be sampled from a tap on the outside of the pump shed. - Council and the operator regularly test the chlorine levels in the reticulation system to ensure that FAC is maintained at an appropriate level.
+The FAC levels in the water are tested by ADC staff weekly at the treatment plant post-treatment. - The treated water from the pump station can be sampled from a tap in a sample bollard next to the pump shed. - Council and the operator regularly test the chlorine levels in the reticulation system to ensure that FAC is maintained at an appropriate level.